Requirements for the Degree

 In order to encourage in-depth understanding of one particular field of study, a Kenyon student must successfully complete all requirements of one major course of study including the Senior Capstone.
 (See The College Curriculum)

-In order to demonstrate the successful completion of 16.00 units, the student must earn an overall minimum grade point average, at Kenyon College, of 2.00 ("C") to graduate.
+In order to demonstrate the successful completion of 16.00 units/128 semester hours, the student must earn an overall minimum grade point average, at Kenyon College, of 2.00 ("C") to graduate.
 A minimum of 2.00 is also required for each major course of study.
 Like most other colleges and universities, Kenyon is concerned only with the grade point average earned in residence with Kenyon faculty, not with the average earned elsewhere.
 (See Transfer Credit)

 Courses taken to satisfy the quantitative reasoning requirement or the second language requirement (see these requirements described below) may count toward the satisfaction of the appropriate diversification requirement.
 Courses that count toward the completion of one diversification requirement may not be counted toward a second diversification requirement.